 Language-specific MAVLink libraries can be created from XML Message Definitions using code generator tools.

-Generators for other programming languages are supported and documented in independent progects.
+Generators for other programming languages are supported and documented in independent projects.
 For more information see Supported Languages.

-- You must already have Installed MAVLink (including both the tools below and XML Message Definitions).
+- You must already have Installed the MAVLink toolchain, which includes the mavgenerate and mavgen tools used below as well as the XML Message Definitions.

 mavgenerate.py is GUI code generator for MAVLink, written in Python.

 Mavgenerate provides a GUI front end to the mavgen command line code generator, and supports the same options.

 The GUI can be launched from anywhere using Python's

 Steps for generating the MAVLink library code: